Boccca2014/CodeGra.de/docs/guides/setting-up-unittest.rst

 <mailto:support@codegrade.com>`_ if your preferred framework is not listed
 there so we can discuss the possibilities!

-All wrapper scripts have a similar interface and procedure for running tests.
+All wrapper scripts share a similar interface and procedure for running tests, which we describe below.
-To see the options and commands provided by a script run it with the ``--help`` flag.

 Installing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~